 Many other basic car buying factors are at play, too.
 The amount of rust, number of miles on the school bus, mechanical problems, and life remaining on the tires, since tires are a major expense for maintaining a school bus.

 This is because not only are many incoming skoolie owners looking for smaller skoolies to reduce their overall build cost and increase agility, they are less common than larger school buses.
 Many people outside the skoolie market are looking for smaller school buses to use as work trucks, mobile boutiques, and other uses.
 Finally, the mid-sized school buses are extremely limited, especially if you are looking for a specific configuration or model of bus.

 In general, when you are looking for a used school bus for sale to convert into a skoolie, we would recommend staying in the range of $2,500 to $6,000.
 This price range will most likely keep you from paying too much and getting ripped off, while also keeping you away from the rusty headache buses.
-That is, unless you have some connection to tap into to find a clean, rust free bus for less money or search hard to find a good one at a decent price!
+Unless you have some connection to tap into to find a clean, rust free bus for less money or search hard to find a good one at a decent price!

 Build a Skoolie Conversion Budget

 It is very easy to go way over your skoolie budget if you didn’t create a detailed budget in the first place or don’t track your spending and strictly follow it.

 We planned on spending $20,000 on a school bus conversion, but we went several thousand dollars over our skoolie budget plan as we added features, finishing touches, and more robust systems to go off-grid for an indefinite amount of time.

 The most expensive items in a school bus conversion are: